 d.
 Pistachio milk

 Pistachio milk is rich in unsaturated fatty acids, proteins, vitamin K, potassium, lutein.
-Magnesium present in pistachio helps in preventing cardiovascular disease, lowers the blood lipid.
-Low cholesterol of pistachio helps in controlling the weight.
-Pistachio is also effective against many inflammatory diseases (8)
+Magnesium present in pistachio helps in preventing cardiovascular disease, lowers blood lipid.
+The low cholesterol of pistachio helps in controlling the weight.
+Pistachio is also effective against many inflammatory diseases (8).

 e.
 Walnut milk